ismailceylan/restorm/README.md

 #### Querying Next Page
 Paginators allows us to query the next page of resources that we are currently working on.
 We can do this by calling the `next` method on the paginator instance.

-There is no need to track the current page number, as Restorm will handle this for us.
+There is no need to track the current page number, increase it etc. as Restorm will handle this for us.

 Additionally, Restorm keeps track of whether requests have been completed or not.
 When the `next` method is called, if there is still a pending request awaiting response, the call is ignored.
 We don't need to deal with such matters.